Trump Administration Ends Temporary Protected Status For Hondurans

 "...the Secretary determined that the disruption of living conditions in Honduras from Hurricane Mitch that served as the basis for its TPS designation has decreased to a degree that it should no longer be regarded as substantial.
 Thus, as required under the applicable statute, the current TPS designation must be terminated."

 The announcement follows similar decisions by Nielsen to end TPS for almost 200,000 Salvadorans, 50,000 Haitians and 9,000 Nepalis.
-Smaller numbers of Nicaraguans, and Sudanese, have also lost TPS under the Trump administration.
+Smaller numbers of Nicaraguans and Sudanese have also lost TPS under the Trump administration.
 All of these immigrant groups were given more than a year to leave.

 In light of those announcements, immigration advocates were prepared for Nielsen's decision about Hondurans, which they criticized as politically driven and without regard for the actual dangerous conditions in Honduras.